adesso BLOG

 Michael J. Gelb l American non-fiction author, executive coach and management consultant

-You can find more exciting topics from the world of adesso in our previous blog posts.
+You can find more exciting topics from the world of adesso in our previously published blog posts.

 Would you like to find out more about artificial intelligence and how adesso is addressing this topic?
 Then take a look at our website.
 There you will find all the latest news about GenAI as well as use cases, references and, of course, our services and achievements.